WuTheFWasThat/vimflowy/PLUGINS.md

 The data API is a simple key-value store:
 ```
-    api.getDataVersion():  The last data version of your plugin this document used
-    api.setDataVersion(version)
     api.getData(key, default_value=null):
         Gets value for a key.
         Default value is returned if key doesn't exist